Table of Contents

 4. Secondary Effects: Anaemia and Nutrients

-An underactive thyroid often goes hand-in-hand with other issues.
-For example, hypothyroidism can affect how well you absorb nutrients, leading to low iron (ferritin) or low Vitamin B12.
-Both iron-deficiency anaemia and B12 deficiency are well-known causes of heart palpitations as the heart works harder to move oxygen-poor blood.
+Hypothyroidism can affect nutrient absorption, leading to low iron (ferritin) or Vitamin B12.
+Both deficiencies are well-known causes of heart palpitations as the heart works harder to move oxygen-poor blood.

 A Note on Safety: If you experience sudden, severe heart palpitations accompanied by chest pain, significant shortness of breath, dizziness, or fainting, you must seek urgent medical attention immediately.
 Please call 999 or attend your nearest A&E department.
 While palpitations are often related to hormonal imbalances, they can also signal serious cardiac events that require emergency intervention.